 Regulators in many jurisdictions have issued guidelines for the use of APMs that are helpful benchmarks when developing communication strategies and preparing financial reports.
 Entities can use these guidelines, both for compliance purposes and to facilitate effective communication.

 Financial statements are the cornerstone of financial reporting for entities.
-In addition to GAAP measures, management often uses a variety of other financial measures to … Read more
+In addition to GAAP measures, management often uses a variety of other financial measures to communicate information about … Read more

 A reporting period is the span of time covered by a set of financial statements, normally a year from 1 January Year to 31 December Year.
 The reporting period also called accounting period can also be for a interim period either for a month or quarter.
 Reporting entities consistently use the same reporting periods from year to year, so that their financial statements can be compared to the ones produced for prior years.

 The reporting period is stated in the header of a financial report.
 For example, the income statement header might read, “for the year ended 31 December Year.” while the balance sheet header might read “as of 31 December Year.”

 Some reporting entities use a reporting period other … Read more